knoxte/labvision/docs/source/index.rst

-.. labvision documentation master file, created by sphinx-quickstart on Wed Jan 29 15:46:20 2020.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to labvision's documentation!
 =====================================

 Lab vision provides a range of tools to collect, manipulate and store images / video.